bbauska/meta-react-basics/README.md

 ## 06. User events

-In this section, I&apos;m going to demonstrate how to toggle the value of a Boolean state variable using user triggered events.
+In this section, I'm going to demonstrate how to toggle the value of a Boolean state variable using user triggered events.
 And how to handle multiple events on a single JSX element.
-In the example that you&apos;ll explore next, the code consists of another example of a component than what you&apos;ve been used to so far in the course.
+In the example that you'll explore next, the code consists of another example of a component than what you've been used to so far in the course.
 The aim is to demonstrates how all the event handling concepts work together with state, styling, and the use of turning the expressions.
-Let&apos;s say that you have a component that uses state to keep a Boolean value of dark mode on.
+Let's say that you have a component that uses state to keep a Boolean value of dark mode on.
 Based on whether the value of this variable is true or false, your component will render an H1 heading with some text in it.
 Either as a dark theme or as a light theme.
-Additionally, it&apos;s possible to switch the theme with a button click.
-Now, let&apos;s continue with an in depth demonstration of event handling.
-I&apos;m going to demonstrate event handling with an example so that you can gain practical insight into the use of events to provide additional functionality to an app.
-I&apos;m going to build a component and I&apos;ll name it mode toddler.
+Additionally, it's possible to switch the theme with a button click.
+Now, let's continue with an in depth demonstration of event handling.
+I'm going to demonstrate event handling with an example so that you can gain practical insight into the use of events to provide additional functionality to an app.
+I'm going to build a component and I'll name it mode toddler.
 So, in the Explorer Sidebar in VS code, I right click the source folder and click the new file command.
 I name the file ModeToggler.
-And for now, it&apos;s an empty function declaration with a default export.
+And for now, it's an empty function declaration with a default export.
 I press control S or command S on a mac to save my updates.
 Back in the app component, I update its return statements to render this new ModeToggler component.
 I also need to import it online one of the app component and save the changes to app JS.
 I now return some JSX code from my ModeToggler component and add a return statement.
 In this statement, a JSX expression wraps the turner in which checks if the value of dark mode on is true or false.
-If it&apos;s true, it will return whatever restored in the dark mode value.
-And if it&apos;s false, it will return whatever stored in the light mode value.
+If it's true, it will return whatever restored in the dark mode value.
+And if it's false, it will return whatever stored in the light mode value.
-However, I don&apos;t have the values I&apos;m evaluating yet.
+However, I don't have the values I'm evaluating yet.
 So, if I say this code now it throws an error.
 Instead I define these values by declaring three variables above the return statements.
 These are dark mode on, which holds a value of true, dark mode which holds the text.
 Dark mode